cpchalk/gpcheckx/README.md

 # Truncating a large word acceptor

-If a word acceptor, W, consists of M states, then we can truncate it in memory to a smaller number,N(<M),of states by treating all states with number greater than N as fail states of W.
+gpcheckx produces a list of lhs_words from which we attempt to calculate new word differences.

+Each such lhs_word, w, traces a unique path of numbered states in the current word acceptor.
+We call this path of states, the state set of w.

+'Truncation' by a value N means that gpcheckx is constrained to produce just those lhs_words whose state set only contain states which are <= N.

-We specify this by the -s N (or -s 'Base;Increment') switch.
+We specify this truncation by the -s N or
+-s 'Base;Increment' switches.

 # Using diagonals to build a 'small' and possibly correct word acceptor.
 It has been observed that, in many cases, the complete